qutip/qutip/doc/guide/dynamics/dynamics-stochastic.rst

 .. _stochastic-intro:

 When a quantum system is subjected to continuous measurement, through homodyne detection for example, it is possible to simulate the conditional quantum state using stochastic Schrodinger and master equations.
-The solution of these stochastic equations are quantum trajectories, which represent the conditioned evolution of the system given a specific measurement record was registered.
+The solution of these stochastic equations are quantum trajectories, which represent the conditioned evolution of the system given a specific measurement record.

 In general, the stochastic evolution of a quantum state is calculated in QuTiP by solving the general equation